pearcej/complex/_sources/PhysicalModeling/ReactionDiffusion.rst

+..
+Copyright (C)  Jan Pearce
+    This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.

 .. _PM_3:

 Reaction-Diffusion
 ------------------

 Now let’s add a second chemical.
-I’ll define a new object, ``ReactionDiffusion``, that contains two arrays, one for each chemical:
+We will define a new object, ``ReactionDiffusion``, that contains two arrays, one for each chemical:

 ::